sradics/digital-garden/_notes/Team Genius.md

 Or they omit pieces of critical information and focus too much on shared information. — location: [1604](kindle://book?action=open&asin=B00OG8AXKO&location=1604) ^ref-5580

 ---
+teams still frequently fail to extract, organize, and integrate their members’ knowledge and — location: [1676](kindle://book?action=open&asin=B00OG8AXKO&location=1676) ^ref-7505

+---
+Or they omit pieces of critical information and focus too much on shared — location: [1679](kindle://book?action=open&asin=B00OG8AXKO&location=1679) ^ref-63443

+---
 Teams of specialists almost always benefit from members capable of translating discoveries among — location: [1607](kindle://book?action=open&asin=B00OG8AXKO&location=1607) ^ref-59850

 ---
 Without these translators, valuable information can fail to be integrated into the overall effort and be wasted. — location: [1608](kindle://book?action=open&asin=B00OG8AXKO&location=1608) ^ref-44790

+---
+Without these translators, valuable information can fail to be integrated into the overall effort and be — location: [1682](kindle://book?action=open&asin=B00OG8AXKO&location=1682) ^ref-62750

 ---
 That’s because while dense ties among team members may enhance the team’s solidarity, they can also impede creativity. — location: [1611](kindle://book?action=open&asin=B00OG8AXKO&location=1611) ^ref-7719